 Review summary: Canon 200D vs Nikon D40X

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Nikon D40X?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.